 - and provide opportunities to involve parents, grandparents, the media and others to participate in and enjoy the occasion.

-NSS receives positive media coverage, generates a great deal of community interest and is held annually as part of Library and Information Week.
-2021 was our biggest and most successful NSS to date with over 1.98 million participants at over 33 thousand locations!
+NSS receives positive media coverage and generates a great deal of community interest.
+2022 was our biggest and most successful NSS to date with over 2.18 million participants at over 59 thousand locations!

 What do we look for in the National Simultaneous Storytime book?